How LA-RICS improves public safety

 The role of light in Telecommunication Technology

-Visible light, like radio, is a form of electromagnetic (EM) energy capable of transmitting information within a communication system.
-High-speed data, for example, can be transmitted through an optical fiber cable cable by passing pulses of [visible] light through fine stands of glass contained within the cable.
+Visible light is a form of electromagnetic (EM) energy capable of transmitting information within a communication system.
+High-speed data, for example, can be transmitted by sending light pulses through fine stands of glass contained within an optical fiber cable.

-EM energy can be transmitted outside of a material medium and through space when physical connections are neither practical nor feasible.
-For a simplified representation of how information can be shared across space, consider two ships in the night, each with a flashlight, transmitting messages using a series of patterns—in a similar fashion to morse code.
+EM energy can be used to transmit information across space when physical connections are neither practical nor feasible.
+For a simplified representation of how information can be shared across space using EM energy, consider two ships in the night, each with a flashlight, transmitting messages using a series of patterns—in a similar fashion to morse code.

 Such a system would be ineffective in daylight, or in the presence of any external light sources potentially interfering with the receiver’s ability to interpret each set of patterns clearly.

-Conversely, radio frequency (RF) transmissions are far less impacted by the environment, allowing signals to travel across great distances with less degradation.
+Conversely, radio frequency (RF) transmissions are far less impacted by the environment, allowing signals to travel across great distances without a material medium.

 What are radio waves?

-Applying energy to an atom causes its electrons to “jiggle” (i.e. oscillate) and emit waves of energy.
-The frequency of this oscillation determines the type of wave that is produced.
+Applying voltage across an antenna causes its electrons to “jiggle” (i.e. oscillate) and emit waves of energy.
+The speed of this oscillation determines the type of radio wave that is produced.